vinaygor/hackathon-smart-engine/README.md

 ## **Hackathon Team 6**

-An attempt to find the content gaps between the articles published on MSIM.com and other website which comes under same domain as MSIM.
+An attempt to find the content gaps between the articles published on various websites which falls under financial domain.

 ##### Details:
 This project is divided into four separate modules: